Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 Ability Consultants is a Registered NDIS Provider in Australia.
 We create freedom and social connection through easy access to Positive Behaviour Support.
 Click here to watch a video explaining Positive Behaviour Support and to find out more about positive behaviour support plans.

-Our PBS Practitioners support NDIS participants located in Sydney, Melbourne, Brisbane, Perth, regional NSW and regional QLD.
+Our behaviour support practitioners support NDIS participants located in Sydney, Melbourne, Brisbane, Perth, Adelaide regional NSW and regional QLD.
 We also provide psychology support to NDIS participants in selected areas, including therapy, assessments, psychological management and intervention.

 Find out more about our team by visiting our website or following us on Facebook, LinkedIn or YouTube.